luckyluclucas/NextSimpleCommerce/README.md

     Note: While you might be able to run the application without the AUTH_GOOGLE_ID and AUTH_GOOGLE_SECRET variables, you may encounter errors, and Google authentication will not function.

-Database Connection:
+# Database Connection:

-    Set the DATABASE_URL variable in your .env file, pointing to your PostgreSQL database (see step 5 for an example).
+You need to set the DATABASE_URL variable in your .env file, pointing to your PostgreSQL database (see bellow as an example, change the user pass and name to the ones you set).

-Snippet de código

     DATABASE_URL="postgres://YOUR_DB_USER:YOUR_DB_PASSWORD@localhost:5432/YOUR_DB_NAME"

-Set Up Database Container:
+Set Up a Database Container using docker

-    You need a running PostgreSQL database instance.
-Instructions for setting one up using Docker will be added soon, but for now any tutorial of setting and connection a pg docker container will work.

 Run Database Migrations: